Lieutenant Governor of Ontario: Ceremonial and civic roles

 At these events, the lieutenant governor's presence may be marked by the post's official flag, consisting of a blue field bearing the escutcheon of the Arms of Majesty in Right of Ontario surmounted by a crown and surrounded by ten gold maple leaves, symbolizing the ten provinces of Canada.
-Within Ontario, the lieutenant governor also follows only the sovereign in the province's order of precedence, preceding even other members of the Canadian Royal Family and the King's federal representative.
+At Ontario government events, the lieutenant governor ranks first in the order of precedence.

 Since 2011, the incumbent lieutenant governor has served ex officio as the Colonel of the Regiment of the Queen's York Rangers, a unit in the Canadian Army.
 The honorary appointment recognizes the regiment's links to John Graves Simcoe, the first lieutenant governor of Upper Canada and the regiment's commander during the American War of Independence.

 History

+A similar predecessor office existed from 1791 to 1841, when southern Ontario was the British Colony Upper Canada.
+The office was subordinate to the office of the Governor General of the Canadas (and later of British North America), though some office holders held the both posts simultaneously.
+The first office holder was John Graves Simcoe a military officer who named Lake Simcoe and Simcoe County in honour of his father.
+Sir Isaac Brock, namesake of numerous locales and structures in Ontario, held the office in an acting capacity.

-The lieutenant governor of Ontario came into being in 1867, upon the creation of Ontario at Confederation.
-Since that date, 30 lieutenant governors have served the province, among whom were notable firsts, such as Pauline Mills McGibbon—the first female lieutenant governor of the province—and Lincoln Alexander—the first lieutenant governor of West Indian ancestry.
-The shortest mandate by a lieutenant governor of Ontario was Henry William Stisted, from 1 July 1867 to 14 July 1868, while the longest was Albert Edward Matthews, from November 1937 to December 1946.
+The office of the lieutenant governor of Ontario came into being in 1867, upon the creation of Ontario at Confederation.
+Since that date, 30 lieutenant governors have served the province.
+Until the late 1990s, most lieutenant governors were former politicians or key figures in the two main parties., among whom were notable firsts: